 Launched in 2010, the Ticketing Institute is here to help you take up the new opportunites for ticketing, marketing and CRM, digital marketing and social media integration, here to help you to work smarter, and here to help you drive more audience development = more people, new people, attending more, enjoying the arts more, more often.
 We are helping more and more organisations with their ticketing system tender processes, including local authorities.
-The Functionality Builder now has over 500 criteria created by user organisations across Europe, the US and Canada.
+The Functionality Builder now has over 630 criteria in 23 categories created by user organisations across Europe, the US and Canada.

 The Ticketing Institute is Roger Tomlinson's website as a resource for the cultural sector, so people working in arts and entertainment organisations, museums and galleries, can share experience and knowledge around customer facing practices and technologies, to drive audience development and more effective marketing.

 Sharing encompasses marketing, ticketing, customer relationship management (CRM), memberships, loyalty schemes, websites, on-line sales and e-commerce, e-marketing, Facebook integration and social media networking.
 Working with the right tools (at the right cost) has never been more important.

 Look inside for details on selecting and procuring systems and digital technologies as well as advice on how to get the most out of them.
 Since this is intended to be a professional community, we ask you to sign in for in-depth access, and we'll notify you of content updates on a regular basis.
 Since we believe in Data Protection, your data will not be shared with anyone.